The Rabb School of Continuing Studies

 Osher Lifelong Learning Institute at Brandeis University

 BOLLI, the Osher Lifelong Learning Institute at Brandeis, is a membership organization which offers over 45 classes in history, politics, sociology, literature, music, art, science and film, facilitated by knowledgeable and passionate teachers and pursued in an atmosphere of congeniality and mutual encouragement.
-A complete list of current BOLLI peer-led study groups is available at http://www.brandeis.edu/bolli/program/index.html.
+A complete list of current BOLLI peer-led study groups is available from the Rabb School.

-Coinciding with class days, BOLLI also sponsors a "Lunch & Learn" lecture series bringing local and national celebrities, authors, and professors to its quarters and allowing for vigorous member Q & A. You can view our Lunch and Learn Lectures on the web at http://www.brandeis.edu/bolli/Lunch%20and%20Learn/index.html.
-During intersessions, BOLLI offers intensive seminars taught by outstanding Brandeis faculty.
-You can view a complete list on the web at http://www.brandeis.edu/bolli/seminars.html.
+Coinciding with class days, BOLLI also sponsors a "Lunch & Learn" lecture series bringing local and national celebrities, authors, and professors to its quarters and allowing for vigorous member Q & A. During intersessions, BOLLI offers intensive seminars taught by outstanding Brandeis faculty.

 BOLLI activities occur off-campus as well.
 For example, the Theatre Group arranges discounted viewing of outstanding Boston shows, with frequent opportunities to meet the director or cast after the performance and to dine out with BOLLI friends.
 The Adventure Group sponsors trips to museums, historical sites and other local attractions.
 Finally, the University community welcomes BOLLI members to many campus cultural, artistic, and academic events year-round, and our members have full on-campus use of Brandeis’ world-class research library.